Tourist Attractions in Kamakura

 And along this street, many cherry trees are planted, so here is one of the major cherry blossom-viewing spots.

-The section from near Kamakura station to the shrine (about 0.5 km) is
+The section from near Kamakura station to the shrine (about 0.5 km) is unique.

 The approach for pedestrian is constructed a little higher than the roadways along both sides.
-It is called "Dankazura".
+(It is called "Dankazura".)

-There are many souvenir shops, cafes and restaurants.
+It is a narrow shopping street, and there are many souvenir shops, cafes and restaurants.

 It is one of most popular spots in Kamakura, so it is always crowded with visitors.